-- (i) The SPP witholds and buffers AS traffic for the SPP from which the traffic is being diverted. - (ii) The SPP sends a BEAT message with a unique identifier[9] in the Heartbeat Data parameter on the same SCTP stream(s) on which the traffic being withheld for diversion was previously sent. - (iii) The SPP starts a timer T(restore). - (iv) If the SPP receives the BEAT ACK message(s) that contain the unique identifier(s) in the Heartbeat Data parameter before timer T(restore) expires, the SPP diverts the traffic, beginning with the withheld traffic, to the target SPP and cancels the T(restore) timer. - (v) If the timer T(restore) expires, the diverting SPP diverts traffic, beginning with the withheld traffic, to the target SPP. - (vi) If an SPP receives a BEAT ACK message containing a unique identifier for which the timer T(restore) has already expired, the SPP ignores the message.
+- (i) The SPP witholds and buffers AS traffic for the SPP from which the traffic is being diverted. - (ii) The SPP sends a BEAT message with the associated Routing Context (Interface Identifier) and the Traffic Flow Ids being diverted in the Correlation Id parameter, plus a unique identifier[8] in the Heartbeat Data parameter on each SCTP stream on which the traffic being withheld for diversion was previously sent.
+The Correlation Id parameter SHOULD only contain the Traffic Flow Ids that correspond to traffic flows on the SCTP stream upon which the particular BEAT message is sent.
+If the Application Server is not implied by the SCTP association, the BEAT message must also contain the Routing Context (Interface Identifier) coresponding to the Application Server. - (iii) The SPP starts a timer T(restore). - (iv) If the SPP receives the BEAT ACK message(s) for the concerned Application Server that contain the unique identifier(s) in the Heartbeat Data parameter before timer T(restore) expires, the SPP diverts the traffic, beginning with the withheld traffic, to the target SPP and cancels the T(restore) timer. - (v) If the timer T(restore) expires, the diverting SPP diverts traffic, beginning with the withheld traffic, to the target SPP. - (vi) If an SPP receives a BEAT ACK message(s) for the concerned Application Server containing a unique identifier for which the timer T(restore) has already expired, the SPP ignores the message.

-The purpose of this BEAT procedure is to avoid mis-sequencing by ensuring that all messages sent for the AS to the old SPP arrives before messages are sent to the new SPP.
+The purpose of this BEAT procedure is to avoid mis-sequencing by ensuring that all messages sent for the AS to the old SPP have been processed before messages are sent to the new SPP.
 This avoids races between (and possible mis-sequencing of) messages sent on the old SPP and messages sent on the new SPP.